The Legend of Zelda and Japanese Religion

 Video games are full of characters who are superhuman, as well as monsters that are less than human.
 What does it mean to be “human,” and how are the boundaries of humanity constantly shifting and changing?
 In this panel we will discuss issues relating to posthumanism and bioethics, ranging from enhanced abilities to genetic modification to human extinction.
 We’ll also investigate the implications and transformative potential of participating in digital narratives alongside our engagement with the real world.

 Geek Girl Con, Seattle

 October 11, 2015

 Shojo manga, or manga for young women, is at the center of a thriving comics publishing industry in both Japan and the United States.
 The legacy of shojo manga is readily apparent in contemporary media from Sailor Moon to Steven Universe, but where did it all begin?
 This panel offers a glimpse into the classic works that shaped the genre and still inform international fan cultures.
 Join us to learn more about graphic novels filled with romance, political intrigue, and tons of gender trouble.
-We’ll introduce you to the work of legendary artists such as Riyoko Ikeda, Moto Hagio, and Keiko Takemiya while celebrating the appeal of illustrated explosions of flowers that rival the flowery speeches given by fascinating characters.
+We’ll introduce the work of legendary artists such as Riyoko Ikeda, Moto Hagio, and Keiko Takemiya while celebrating the appeal of illustrated explosions of flowers that rival the flowery speeches given by fascinating characters.

 Japanese Fiction for Anime Fans